My name is Matthew Callahan

 Some publication design

 My career started as a print designer both at The Post and the Tampa Bay Times.
 While I spend most of my time focused on digital stories now, print design was where I learned the importance of white space, typography and hierachy.
-Here’s some of the ones that hold up.
+Here are some pages that hold up.